giantswarm/swarm-wercker/static/README.md

 # Static Files
-Put you static files in here.
+Put your static files in here and have them served by Giant Swarm.
 Shocking, I know.